How Do Storage Auctions Work?

 Tips for attending a storage auction

 As a buyer at a storage auction, you’ll need to quickly assess the unit's value and make a bid based on that evaluation.
-For example, units with several boxes piled high may have more value than those with just a few boxes.
-If you’re attending an auction for the first time, do some research tips for making bids.
+For example, units with several boxes piled high have more items than those with just a few boxes, though you won't know their value until you go through everything.
+If you’re attending an auction for the first time, do some research on tips for making bids.

 Some tips: